ganhammar/AspNetCore.Identity.AmazonDynamoDB/README.md

     });
 ```

-Finally you need to ensure that tables and index has been added:
+Finally you need to ensure that tables and indexes has been added:

 ```c#
 DynamoDbSetup.EnsureInitialized(serviceProvider);